enordquist/enordquist/README.md

 - 👋 Hi, I’m @enordquist
-- 👀 I’m interested in biophysics
+- 👀 I’m interested in biophysics, physical chemistry and post-secondary education.
 - 🌱 I’m currently learning integration of biophysical modeling and simulation with experimental data using statistical modeling.
 - 📫 How to reach me at erikbnordquist@gmail.com ; eriknordquist.com